NET Scheme

 • providing advice on language learning, teaching and language resources

-• working with local teachers on activities outside the classroom, including assemblies, poetry reading, verse-speaking, inter-school competitions (eg, debating and radio drama), Angel Helpers
+• working with local teachers on activities outside the classroom, including assemblies, poetry reading, verse-speaking and inter-school competitions (e.g. debating, radio drama, etc)

 • devising and helping to run fun English-based activities, with the aim of encouraging students to use English in a relaxed, non-academic context; examples include English Days, lunch-time story-telling sessions for KS1 students, drama, games and quizzes